coldshrine/study-notes/books/effective-java.md

 When multiple threads share mutable data, each thread that reads or writes the data must perform synchronisation.

 ### Avoid excessive synchronisation

+To avoid liveness and safety failures, never cede control to the client within a synchronised method or block.
+Inside a synchronised region, do not invoke a method that is designed to be overridden, or one provided by a client in the form a function object.